winstonpgao/Technical-Trading-Strategies-Using-Machine-Learning-and-Deep-Learning-Models/README.md

 ### **Project Two Job Descriptions:**
 Liam Crogh: research and prepare trading indicators/signals.
-Darren Forde: research and prepare the sentiment trading indicators/signals.
+<br>Darren Forde: research and prepare the sentiment trading indicators/signals.
-Khushboo Bhatnagar: research machine learning models.
+<br>Khushboo Bhatnagar: research machine learning models.
-Leon Gao: Consolidate codes for trading signals.
+<br>Leon Gao: Consolidate codes for trading signals.
 Applying Marchine Learning Algos.
 And Producing model performance reports/summary.
-Harrison Marcus Clark: prepare PPT
+<br>Harrison Marcus Clark: prepare PPT

 ### **Project Two:**
 **We want to exam if using machine learning (ML) models could improve the trading result of technical trading strategies (indicators).**

 ### **Data Preparation:**
 In order to include the sentiment indicator, multiple sources of news have been examined, such as NEWS API, Returns.
-And we have made the decision to choose **2019-1-1 to current (2021-3-2)** as the time frame for downloading stock data (**daily prices**) from the YAHOO FINANCE, and news data from Financialmodelingprep for this project.
+<br>And we have made the decision to choose **2019-1-1 to current (2021-3-2)** as the time frame for downloading stock data (**daily prices**) from the YAHOO FINANCE,
+<br>and news data from Financialmodelingprep for this project.
 As the maximum free news are only available for this period.

 Data Cleaning:
-a.
+<br>a.
 Stock data from YAHOO FINANCE is clean.
-b.
+<br>b.
 For the News data, we have removed characters that are not letters, punctuations, and stop words.
-The cleaned title and text have been consolidated into “content” columns to be further analyzed via Vader.
+<br>The cleaned title and text have been consolidated into “content” columns to be further analyzed via Vader.

 The Testing Period:
-2020-09-25 to 2021-03-02
+**2020-09-25 to 2021-03-02**

 ### **Trading Signals:**
 **1. Exponential Moving Average (EMA) Crossover**